Daddara/T-302-HONN/docs/sprint_5/one_component_into_a_microservice.md

 As mentioned before we can currently not fullfil the point 7. _Infrastructure Automation_.
 We have scripts to run the server automatically but that's all the _automation_ we've created so far.
 A real implementation should have more applications along with automatic routing.
 Having a registered domain with load balancing servers would a big focus in the actual setup it self.

 ## Meta requirements
 Martin Fowler also mentioned that a microservice architecture should have basic monitoring and rapid application development.
 There is currently no monitoring implementation in our application.
 We would therefor create a new microservice that monitors our other services and reports unexpected behavior.
 This component would of course also need to be monitored.
 A solution for this would be at least two other monitoring services that monitor the entire application along with each other.
-A failure of on monitor service would therefor leave us with two running systems reporting the failure.
+A failure of one monitor service would therefor leave us with two running systems to report this failure.

 ## Sources
 1. Fowler, Martin.
 2014: Microservices, GOTO 2014.